EMS Safety, Health & Training Officer

 MINIMUM REQUIREMENTS

-High school diploma, GED, HiSET, or equivalent certificate of competency and four years of experience in the medical field.
+High school diploma, GED, HiSET, or equivalent certificate of competency, and two years of experience in the medical field.

 SUBSTITUTIONS